rmculpepper/sexp-rewrite/README.md

 pattern-based rewriting of sexp-structured code---ie, code in Lisp, Scheme, and primarily Racket.

-Some examples of "pattern-based rewriting" are:
+Some examples of pattern-based rewriting are:

  - Turn a chain of `if` expressions into a `cond` expression.